Objectives and Activities

 - Sustainability: one way of creating a sustainable university is to improve the faculty’s buildings, as has been done by creating the climate neutral Energy Academy.
 We would like to invite a speaker that is able to address the facilities, difficulties and properties of such a building to create awareness and enthusiasm for sustainability.

 To support our student representatives and organizations, Bètastuf organizes courses and training sessions.
-These courses are in various stages of realization, but will be given some time coming year:
+The following courses have been given in this academic year:

 - Intercultural Competences part II – 13 September